Generative-Program-Analysis/icse23-artifact-evaluation/README.md

 ```
 Upon completion, the script will output a csv file named `short-running.csv` under the `table2` directory.

-The `short-running.csv` contains the following statistic for both KLEE and GenSym:
+The `short-running.csv` contains the following statistics for both KLEE and GenSym:
 ```
 path, line coverage, query time, solver time, execution time, whole time
 ```
 With the Execution time Speedup and Whole time Speedup of GenSym over KLEE.

-**Long-Running Benchmark: 26 hours**
+**Long-Running Benchmark (26 hours)**

-We can start the long-running task which will run about 1 hour for each Coreutils program on both KLEE and GenSym.
+The long-running tasks take ~1 hour for each Coreutils program on both KLEE and
+GenSym.
 We will run 13 programs so the total running time is ~26 hours.

-The long-running benchmark of TABLE II reported in our paper is conducted on a machine with 4 Intel Xeon 8168 CPUs and 3TB memory.Running this benchmark on 32GB machine will result in fewer path number due to memory limit.
+The long-running benchmark of Table II reported in our paper is conducted on a
+machine with 4 Intel Xeon 8168 CPUs and 3TB memory.
+Running this benchmark on
+32GB machine will result in fewer path number due to memory limit.
+We recommend
+running this benchmark on a machine with at least 128GB memory.

 To launch the long-running benchmark, run:
 ```